liamchzh/liamchzh.github.com/_posts/2019-03-09-about-system-design-2.md

 **Scalability**: In most common situations, SQL databases are vertically scalable, i.e., by increasing the memory or CPU of the hardware, which can get very expensive.
 On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily in our NoSQL database infrastructure to handle a lot of traffic.

-**Eliability or ACID Compliancy**: The vast majority of relational databases are ACID compliant.
+**Reliability or ACID Compliance**: The vast majority of relational databases are ACID compliant.
 When it comes to data reliability and safe guarantee of performing transactions, SQL databases are still the better bet.

 ### Which one to use?
 Reasons to use SQL database:
 1. If you have to ensure ACID compliance
 2. If your data is structured and unchanging

-Reasons to use NoSQL database
+Reasons to use NoSQL database:
 1. Storing large volumes of data
 2. If you want rapid development